 Nano Driver Electric Screwdriver from Desoutter: Uses and ApplicationsDecember 18th, 2018

 Electric screwdrivers aren’t just electrically driven, they’re also electronically governed.
-Nano driver electric screwdrivers, as sold by Desoutter Tools, demonstrate the existence of this state-of-the-art technology.
+Nano driver electric screwdrivers, as sold by Desoutter, demonstrate the existence of this state-of-the-art technology.
 They’re not a product of some clever science-fiction writer’s imagination.
 Equipped with a transducer, a signal-to-torque converting feature, this screwdriver can fasten the smallest screws to the most brittle materials.

 A More Intelligent Screwdriver

 Capable of delivering decimal-placed torque, nano driver electric screwdrivers use advanced engineering techniques and super-miniaturised components to carry out delicate fastening operations.
 There’s an on-board transducer fitted inside the probe-like tool, plus an option to record torque data, so trace-ability is built into the mechanism.
 If an assembly process goes awry, a quick check of the tool trace-ability records will tell the maintenance engineer all he needs to know.
 Simply put, this low-torque, finitely controllable and programmable tool, has a great deal to offer.
 Having said that, what kind of applications best take advantage of this precision-imbued fastening system?

 Holding the Electronics Industry Together